 A luxury vacuum cleaner that cleans up after itself — what a time to be alive!
 The iRobot Roomba i7+ with Clean Base automatic dirt disposal is a new twist on the connected-robot vacuum and a godsend for those who have allergies and aversions to handling dust.
 This Wi-Fi- connected bot also can clean specific rooms on demand.
 A self-emptying robot vacuum is certainly a cool concept, but there's definitely a price to pay for all these smarts.
-Still, it performed well enough for us to include it on our list of best robot vacuums of 2019.
+Still, it performed well enough for us to include it on our list of best robot vacuums.

 The iRobot Roomba i7+ is dressed to impress.
 It's clad with premium-looking black plastic with charcoal gray on the top and a wide black bumper on the front.
 The logo on the top conceals a carrying handle and sits above a prominent center "Clean" button.
 Smaller icons for docking and spot cleaning are placed to its left and right.